 Bicyclists, day hikers, fishers head for LaPine State Park in central Oregon

-We passed a dozen or so bicyclists pedaling along the road leading into Oregon’s LaPine State Park — that is always a good sign to us since we like to both hike and bicycle whenever possible when we are traveling.
+We passed a dozen bicyclists pedaling along the road leading into Oregon’s LaPine State Park — always a good sign since we like to both hike and bicycle whenever possible when we are traveling.

 Pop-up tent campers and avid bicyclists Mark and Carol Morris of West Seattle, Wash., say they have been coming to LaPine for years to bicycle the miles of trails in the park and around the nearby Bend area.